DataDog/integrations-core/openmetrics/README.md

 Remember that metric names can be specified as regular expressions, making it possible to specify the type for a set of metrics without listing all of them individually.

-### Errors parsing the OpenMetrics payload with Agent 7.46 and above
+### Errors parsing the OpenMetrics payload with Agent 7.46

-Starting with version 3.0.0 of this integration, which is shipped by default with Agent 7.46 and above, the integration sends by default the `Accept` header set to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1`.
-Previous versions set the `Accept` header to `text/plain`.
-The integration then dynamically determines which scraper to use based on the `Content-type` it receives from the server.
+The version of this integration shipped with version 7.46 of the Agent gives preference by default to the OpenMetrics format when requesting metrics from the metrics endpoint.
+It does so by setting the `Accept` header to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1`.
+This was done in combination with dynamically determining which scraper to use based on the `Content-Type` it receives from the server, to reduce the need for manual setup.

+Previous versions defaulted to `text/plain`, which normally results in the server returning metrics in the Prometheus exposition format.
+This means that updating to this version of the integration may result in switching from the Prometheus format to the OpenMetrics format.

+Although the behavior should remain the same in most circumstances, some applications return metrics in a format that is not fully OpenMetrics-compliant, despite setting the `Content-Type` to signal the use of the OpenMetrics standard format.
+This may cause our integration to report errors while parsing the metrics payload.

-If you see errors scraping the OpenMetrics endpoint with this new version because the scraper is stricter than before, manually set the `Accept` header that the integration sends to `text/plain` using the `headers` option in the [configuration file][14].
+If you see parsing errors when scraping the OpenMetrics endpoint with this new version, you can force the use of the less strict Prometheus format by manually setting the `Accept` header that the integration sends to `text/plain` using the `headers` option in the [configuration file][14].
 For instance:

 ```yaml
 ## All options defined here are available to all instances.